UtsavYadav1/wp-admin-utilities/README.md

 A custom WordPress plugin built to demonstrate core plugin development concepts and best practices.
 This project focuses on creating a clean, secure, and functional admin interface using native WordPress APIs.

+## Why This Plugin Exists

+This plugin was created to showcase how a real-world WordPress admin plugin should be structured and developed.
+Rather than focusing on feature count, the goal is to demonstrate **correct patterns**, **security practices**, and **clean development workflows** that are commonly expected in professional WordPress teams like rtCamp.

+It intentionally emphasizes:
+- Native WordPress APIs over custom implementations
+- Secure data handling and CSRF protection
+- Readable, maintainable, and incremental code changes

 ## Features

 - **Admin Menu Integration**: Adds a custom top-level menu page to the WordPress dashboard.